prashanthsadasivan/prashanthsadasivan.github.io/_posts/2019-11-23-code-for-debugging.md

 (This is example is a bit simplistic, but I'm less concerned about the bad masking of the exception is, and more concerned with the line invoking the service.)

-Anyway, lets just say I found the general place where the error occured.
+Anyway, let's just say I found the general place where the error occured.
 Reading this code - I have no clue what are valid parameters to update the customer's billing info.
 Actually I don't even know if `customer_id` was valid or not.
 The error says "Bad Request Param", But what are the params that are bad?

 What if the code read as follows?